-In determining whether a settlement is fair in light of the potential range of recovery, the fact that a proposed settlement amounts to only a fraction of the potential recovery does not mean the settlement is unfair or inadequate.
+In determining whether a settlement is fair in light of the potential range of recovery, important is the maxim that the fact that a proposed settlement amounts to only a fraction of the potential recovery does not mean the settlement is unfair or inadequate.
 See In re Checking Overdraft Litig., 830 F. Supp.
 2d 1330, 1350 (S.D.
 Fla.
 2011).
 This is because a settlement must be evaluated in light of the attendant risks associated with litigation.
 Id.